-- Prices aren’t the only thing you should look out: freebie offers and goodies are often a big draw for customers.
-See what your competitors are offering, and whether you can go up a level.
+- Prices aren’t the only thing you should look out for; freebie offers and goodies are often a big draw for customers.
+See what your competitors are offering and whether you can go up a level.
 The lowest price won’t automatically win: it’s all about perceived value for the consumer.

 Black Friday, Cyber Monday, and Christmas are some of the core shopping events for consumers.
 If you’re clever, you can make a killing by focusing on these events with bespoke offers, deals, and seasonal products.